thuml/AutoTimes/README.md

 ## Time Series Forecasting

-Towards the vertility of foundation models, we establish a novel **one-for-all** benchmark: a single forecaster is trained on one dataset and subsequently utilized for all prediction lengths.
+Towards the versatility of foundation models, we establish a novel **one-for-all** benchmark: a single forecaster is trained on one dataset and subsequently utilized for all prediction lengths.

 <p align="center">